qpdf/qpdf/README-what-to-download.md

   and was initially created for that purpose.
 The executables have their runpath set to looks for the qpdf library in `../lib` relative to the location of the executables, which makes this distribution relocatable.

+* `qpdf-<version>-bin-linux-arm64.zip` - This is the ARM64 equivalent of the Linux binary distribution.
+The qpdf, libjpeg, zlib, and C++ runtime libraries are statically linked, leaving only standard system-library dependencies.

+macOS Binaries

+The macOS binary distributions contain qpdf command-line tools that depend only on system libraries supplied with macOS 11 or newer.
+Choose the archive that matches your Mac's processor:

+* `qpdf-<version>-bin-macos-arm64.zip` - Use this for Apple Silicon Macs.

+* `qpdf-<version>-bin-macos-x86_64.zip` - Use this for Intel Macs.

 Windows Build Support

 If you are building on Windows and want to use pre-built external static libraries, you should obtain current versions